AJ-comp/Mythosia/Mythosia/Threading/Synchronization/README.md

 ```

-In the case of the delegate method above is synchronized globally. (use static SemaphoreSlim internally)
+In the case of the delegate method above is synchronized globally. (use static SemaphoreSlim internally) <br/>
-In other words, if AllocateUniqueID is executing the WriteLogAsync is not executed until the AllocateUniqueID function is ended.
+In other words, if AllocateUniqueID is executing the WriteLogAsync is not executed until the AllocateUniqueID function is ended <br/>
+because of share the same semaphore.<br/>
 So, if you want to write code that accesses multiple critical sections independent of each other, the method below is more efficient.